grav/multimusic/README.md

 Roadmap
 -------

-Mumu will eventually support more sources throught various APIs, such as Deezer, Wimp, ...
+Mumu will eventually support more sources throught various APIs, such as Deezer, Wimp, iTunes library ...

 Also, search across the different channels is planned.